netbek/dw-analytics/docs/01-install.md

 ## Deployment configuration

-The deployment configuration of the services are stored in a Git repo that's cloned to `./deploy`.
+The deployment configurations of the services are stored in a Git repo that's cloned to `./deploy`.
 Profiles are stored in branches, e.g. `dev` for development, `prod` for production.

 ### Prerequisite